tinymahua/flutter_colorful_tab/README.md

 # Flutter Colorful TabBar

-A colorful TabBar for Flutter where each tab has a color (inspired by SmartNews app).
+A colorful TabBar for Flutter where each tab has a color (inspired by SmartNews app)(Fix theme args).

 ![demo](https://raw.githubusercontent.com/datdescartes/flutter_colorful_tab/master/demo.gif)